These resampling functions are focused on various forms of time series resampling.

 A single positive integer, or zero.
 After computing the resampling indices, the first

-, which creates an expanding window starting from the first row.
-By skipping forward, you can drop the first few windows that have very few data points.skip
+skipresults will be dropped by subsetting the indices withseq(skip + 1L, n_indices).
+This can be especially useful when combined withlookback = Inf, which creates an expanding window starting from the first row.
+By skipping forward, you can drop the first few windows that have very few data points.skipis applied beforestep.
+Note thatskipis independent of any timeindexused.- index

 The index to compute resampling indices relative to, specified as a bare column name.
 This must be an existing column in